 - Lack of Monarchs is raising concern (wane.com)

 - The Milkweed Is In!
 My Save The Monarchs Garden Project (whiterosepath.wordpress.com)

 - Flowers are blooming, but where are Southwest Michigan’s butterflies? (mlive.com)

 - Seen Any Monarch Caterpillars or Butterflies this Summer? (ecorazzi.com)

 - Monarch butterfly habitat in Mexican forests at 20-year low (earthsky.org)

-Posted on August 29, 2013, in Animal spirits and animal spirit guides, Connecting With Nature, The Gardens of 333 and tagged Asclepias, Butterfly, Gardens of 333, Monarch, Monarch butterfly.
+Posted on August 29, 2013, in Animal Angels and Animal Spirit Guides, The Gardens of 333 and tagged Asclepias, Butterfly, Gardens of 333, Monarch, Monarch butterfly.
 Bookmark the permalink.
-4 Comments.
+8 Comments.